ECAI 2014 Angry Birds AI Competition - Call for Participation

 In the Angry Birds: Man vs Machine Challenge on August 22 we give interested participants the opportunity to compete with the winners of the Angry Birds AI competition.
 Participants can test if their Angry Birds playing skills are still better than those of the best AI agents.
 This might be the last chance to beat AI and to become quite possibly the last human to win this challenge.

 Participants will play a number of Angry Birds levels within a given time limit, each participant can play only once.
 Current and previous levels can be played again.
 For each participant we will record their personal high scores for each of the solved levels.
 Once the human participants are finished, we will run the best Angry Birds agents from the AI competition on the same levels with the same time limit.

 Summary of Important Rules

 - Attending the ECAI 2014 conference is not required for participating in the competition.
 Remote participation will be possible, provided that participants have tested in advance that their game playing agents run on our competition environment.
-However, all participants who attend the competition will need to register for ECAI 2014.
+However, all participants who attend the competition in person will need to register for ECAI 2014.
 Participants who only attend the competition, but not the full conference will have the option to register as "workshop only" participants.
 This special offer from the ECAI 2014 organisers will be available only to one participant per team.
 If more than one team member attends, they will have to pay the full ECAI registration fee.

 - Participating agents can be developed in Java, C/C++ or python and we strongly recommend to use Java.
-Additional requirements need to be agreed upon with the organizers and need to be tested well in advance.
+Additional requirements need to be agreed upon with the organisers and need to be tested before August 1.

 - Qualification versions of the game playing agents need to be submitted to the organisers by August 17, 3pm Prague time.
 For those teams who qualify for the finals, the final version needs to be submitted by August 20, 8am Prague time.
 These deadlines are final.
 If no new version has been submitted, we will use the last version we have received.